Stakeholder interviews are an extremely useful process for your nonprofit and can be used in a variety of situations.

-As a general rule, it is good to do these once a year as a tool to gauge the effectiveness of your mission, outreach and short/long-term goals.
-The purpose of stakeholder interviews is to be an assessment (but a nice one) that just helps you stay on track, however, sometimes it can bring up more significant issues that need to be addresses such as brand revitalization.
+As a general rule, it is good to run stakeholder interviews at least once per year to gauge the effectiveness of your mission, outreach and short/long-term goals.
+The purpose of stakeholder interviews is to be an assessment.
+You can assess experiences, brand language, brand visuals messaging and much more.

 Who to Interview During Stakeholder Interviews